Read This First

 Prompt 2: Wouldn’t the proper epistemic response be to increase or decrease our degree of certainty to map to the level of confirming or disconfirming evidence we encounter?

-The section turns on Epistemic Rationality and Proportional Belief Revision.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Epistemic Rationality and Proportional Belief Revision in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Swapping Ideologies tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.